University event discovery and management platform

 Club event creation and exploration on one platform

 Clubly makes events more discoverable and personalized by aligning with students’ interests, schedules, and social circles.
 Students find events that matter to them and bring friends along, while clubs see higher turnout and stronger fundraising.
-We launched the first version of our website, and following our marketing push, 20+ events were posted within the first week and we have nearly 400 users.
+We launched the first version of our website, and following our marketing push, 20+ events were posted within the first week and we have over 400 users.

 DECISIONS